-We understand how important bookkeeping is to many notaries, which is why there are a couple of tools that provide visibility into where your payment is and help you easily match your direct deposit payments to your orders.
+We understand how important bookkeeping is to many notaries, which is why there are a couple of tools that provide visibility as to where your payment is and help you easily match your direct deposit payments to your orders.

 Note: Payment is not processed for canceled orders.
 If a company has agreed to pay you for a canceled signing, they will need to change the status of the order to "did not sign" and adjust the fee.
 Please contact the signing service or title company directly regarding any fee adjustments.